Advanced Software (return to the homepage)

 By tackling the elective care waiting list, there will inevitably be a rise in care records being transferred between the independent and the NHS providers.

-Between 2021-22, the Docman Connect system alone sent 50 million documents electronically, as secondary care services transfer patient records to general practice.
+Between 2021-22, our Clinical Document Transfer solution - Docman Connect - alone sent 50 million documents electronically, as secondary care services transfer patient records to general practice.

 Therefore, one way for independent healthcare organisations to be prepared for this increase is to implement a digital transfer of care solution.